Stuck trying to figure out how to quiet your noisy fridge?

 You can also wrap this around the edges of your fridge to trap even more noise.
-Just make you leave at least three inches behind your fridge for fans to blow waste heat out.
-Otherwise your fridge may overheat and cause even more problems.
+Just make sure you leave at least three inches behind your fridge for fans to blow waste heat out.
+Otherwise, your fridge may overheat and cause even more problems.

 Why Are Fridges So Loud?

 There are three types of noise you might hear from your fridge: rattling, grinding, and whirring.
 Each of these noises can be very loud, and they all have different causes.